Iconic Plague Images Are Often Not What They Seem

 "He doesn't depict the physical symptoms of the plague.
 He depicts the social devastation — just that social chaos of having to deal with mass death," says Green.

-Another image from the 1340s shows Jews, who were blamed for the Black Death, being burned alive in what's now Switzerland and Germany.
+Another image from the 1340s shows Jews, who were blamed for the Black Death, being burned alive in what is now Switzerland and Germany.

 Why didn't artists show people suffering from the disease itself?

 Maybe it was because the artists themselves were too busy dying of the plague to draw other people dying of the plague.
-Maybe they were fine, and just really scared of picking up the disease from their subjects.
+Maybe they were fine and just really scared of picking up the disease from their subjects.
 Or maybe the plague became so commonplace back then that people didn't consider it worth depicting — just like how today, doctors and scientists don't go out of their way to publish images and reports of chicken pox.

 "It would be like us publishing in the medical literature about a regular case of flu — we don't waste our time on that in medical literature today.
 How often are there pictures of measles?" says Jones.

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.